 deep decarbonisation - deployment of technologies to achieve industrial emissions savings

 The Phase 2: Autumn 2022 competition was open to businesses of any size registered and operating in England, Wales or Northern Ireland.
 Some IETF funding rules may differ for businesses based in Northern Ireland.

 If your site is based in Scotland, you can apply for the Scottish Industrial Energy Transformation Fund (SIETF).
 Contact IETF@gov.scot for more information.

 Non-road mobile machinery

-In this application window, the IETF will also support projects that improve the energy efficiency and/or reduce emissions of non-road mobile machinery (NRMM).
+In this application window, the IETF also supported projects that improve the energy efficiency and/or reduce emissions of non-road mobile machinery (NRMM).
 The machinery must be necessary to, and a part of, the industrial process located within the boundary of the eligible site.
-More information can be found in the applicant guidance.
+Find out more in the applicant guidance.

 Your business must operate an existing site which falls into one of the following SIC codes:

 |10000 through to 33200